-General (Audit) conducts supplementary audit of the accounts of four State Government companies under Section 143 (6) (a) of the Companies Act, 2013, as these companies are registered under the Companies Act, 2013.
+Government companies under Section 143 (6) (a) of the Companies Act 2013, as these companies are registered under the Companies Act 2013.
 The Companies Act 1956 as well as Companies Act 2013 have not been extended to the State of Sikkim.
-Therefore, other companies of the State Government, (expect the four companies) are registered under State's own "Registration of Companies Act Sikkim 1961".
-Audits of these companies are entrusted to CAG of India by the State Government from time to time.
+Therefore, other companies of the State Government, (except the above four companies) are registered under State's own "Registration of Companies Act Sikkim 1961".
+Audit of these companies are entrusted to the CAG of India by the State Government from time to time.

-This office is responsible for audit of accounts of autonomous bodies and authorities falling under Section 14, 15, 19 (2), 19 (3) and 20 (1) of C & AG's (DPC) Act.
-The C&AG prescribes the principles and methodologies for various audits in the Auditing Standards and the Regulations on Audit and Accounts, 2007.
+This office is also responsible for audit of accounts of autonomous bodies and authorities falling under Section 14, 15, 19 (2), 19 (3) and 20 (1) of C & AG's (DPC) Act.
+The C&AG prescribes the principles and methodologies for various audits in the Auditing Standards and the Regulations on Audit and Accounts (Amendments), 2020.